Olympiodorus of Thebes: Writing

 The history itself is now lost, but many of its structures and features can be established from the works of other writers.
 Its twenty-two books were organised into two decads.
 The first started with an account of Stilicho's career from 395, with the history proper beginning in 407, and ended (in Book X) with the voyage to the Huns in 412.
 The second decad began with events in Gaul that can be dated to the same year (412), and ended with the expedition to Rome for Valentinian's installation in 425.

 The history dealt almost exclusively with the Western Empire, and provides much of what we know of its affairs in the early fifth century (particularly around 410 when Rome fell to the Visigoths).
 Events in the east are only introduced when they impacted on affairs in the West, or were relevant to Olympiodorus himself.
 He describes eastern affairs in western terms: Theodosius II is the "nephew of Honorius and Placidia" (the western Emperor and his sister), as well as the son of Arcadius (the eastern Emperor).

-He provides detailed chronologies, using consular dating: the usurpation of Constantine III, in 406, is given as “before the seventh consulship of Honorius and the second of Theodosius”, and the whole history covers the period from the seventh consulship of Honorius to the accession of Valentinian III.
+He provides detailed chronologies, using consular dating: the usurpation of Constantine III, in 406, is given as "before the seventh consulship of Honorius and the second of Theodosius", and the whole history covers the period from the seventh consulship of Honorius to the accession of Valentinian III.
 We are told that the marriage of Placidia and the Goth Ataulf occurred in the month of January, and her marriage to Constantius III was in the eleventh consulship of Honorius and the second of Constantius.

-Though written in Greek, the work included many Latinisms, including inscriptions and acclamations in the Roman alphabet: eg. the response to Stilicho's request to the Senate for the money to pay off Alaric I: non est ista pax, sed pactio servitutus ("This is not a peace, but a bond of servitude").
+Though written in Greek, the work included many Latinisms, including inscriptions and acclamations in the Roman alphabet: e.g. the response to Stilicho's request to the Senate for the money to pay off Alaric I: non est ista pax, sed pactio servitutus ("This is not a peace, but a bond of servitude").
 Or the cry of the starving population in the Circus Maximus, faced with a grain blockade from Africa, exploitation by the grain merchants, and the prospect of eating each other: pretium inpone carni humanæ ("Fix a certain price on human flesh").
-Olympiodorus “jestingly” suggests that the name bucellarii (soldiers) derives from the buccellatum (dry bread, biscuit) which they ate.
+Olympiodorus "jestingly" suggests that the name bucellarii (soldiers) derives from the buccellatum (dry bread, biscuit) which they ate.

-He gave distances in Roman miles (μίλια), as well as stades: eg. Ariminum (Rimini), “thirty miles from Ravenna”.; or “two hundred and ten stadia distant from Ravenna”.
+He gave distances in Roman miles (μίλια), as well as stades: e.g. Ariminum (Rimini), "thirty miles from Ravenna".; or "two hundred and ten stadia distant from Ravenna".
 Olympiodorus transliterated every Roman title into Greek, an unusual practice: Greek historians avoided transliteration, often by leaving out the officials' titles altogether.